Written by Ben Goodey | 15th August 2025

 Their team should note this down and edit this Wikipedia with their new positioning as soon as possible.

-For smaller brands with a relatively small web footprint, we find this task is more simple.
+For smaller brands with a relatively small web footprint, we find this task is more straightforward.

 Brands with a larger web presence will find this task more challenging.

-If we worked for Airtable, we’d start with the Wikipedia article.
+If our GEO agency worked for Airtable, we'd start there and then fix the Wikipedia article.

 Here’s the branded GEO adjustment we would make for Wikipedia: